waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Shopping Automation:** An agent that takes the output of `item_restock_agent` (the shopping list) and generates a sequence of button presses for a tool like `execute_button_sequence` to fully automate buying items.
 - **Pokémon Switching Automation:** An agent or tool to automate the multi-step process of switching Pokémon in battle (e.g., takes a target Pokémon name and generates the button sequence for `execute_button_sequence`).
 - **Flee-Prep Automation:** An agent to handle the logic of switching to a healthy Pokémon when the lead is incapacitated, specifically for the purpose of running on the next turn.

+# VII.
+Future Development & Testing
+## A. Agent & Tool Ideas
+- **Systematic Tile Tester:** An agent or process to systematically test the properties of all encountered tile types and document the results.
+- **Escape Artist Agent:** An agent that takes the party status during a wild battle and determines the optimal sequence of actions (e.g., switch to a specific Pokémon, then run) to flee successfully.
+- **Switch & Run Tool:** A tool that takes a Pokémon's name as input and generates the button sequence to switch to it.
+This could be used by the Escape Artist Agent.

+## B. Lessons & Hypotheses
+- **Opponent Move Diversity:** Do not assume an opponent will only use its most obvious STAB move.
+High-level wild Pokémon in dangerous areas like Cerulean Cave have coverage moves (e.g., Golem with Explosion).
+Be prepared for unexpected attacks.